ZerooCoding/takara/README.md

 The project is a simple discord bot made with Javascript.

-In this repository you will be able see the source code for every command.
+In this repository you will be able see the source code for the bot.

 # Which categories does the bot cover?